felegy/elemental-ubuntu/README.md

 ### Booting ISO

-In the step above, your ISO file is a bootable UEFI iso image, ideal for a virtual machine (or any) installation scenarios.
+In the step above your ISO file is a bootable UEFI iso image, ideal for a virtual machine (or any) installation purpose.

 Grub: